pastoriomarco/manymove/manymove_cpp_trees/tutorials/tutorial_01.md

 As you can see, you just specify the robot prefix for the sequence, its name (I use the robot prefix here too for clarity), the sequence and the blackboard: the `buildMoveXML()` function will automatically build the xml snippets to use on the behavior tree, and also initialize all the necessary blackboard keys.

-## 4. Build the tree
+## 4. Build higher level snippets

-Time to use the building blocks we created to assemble a functioning behavior tree!
+Time to use the building blocks we created to assemble some more meaningful behavior tree constructs!
 You may have noticed that some of the variables I defined end with `_xml`: these are the ones that contain a usable xml snippet that represents a part of the tree.
 To ease the process of combining the snippets we created until now, we can leverage some builder functions; for example:
 * `sequenceWrapperXML()`: forms a sequentially executed group of nodes, consisting of one or more child nodes; it succeeds only if all of its nodes succeed